How To Become a Licensed Real Estate Agent in New York

 What Is Training at a Brokerage Firm Like?

-But since you won’t have many at this point because you are just starting out, you should use your company’s database to discover listings.
+It can be hectic.
+You may find listings through your connections.
+But since you won't have many at this point because you are just starting, you should use your whole company's database to discover listings.

-Then you have to start all over again from scratch.
+Some clients like to negotiate the broker's fee even after you tell them your cost upfront.
+Then, you have to start all over again from scratch.
 And all the paperwork involved in a real estate transaction.

-Let's look at some of the reasons why people find becoming a real estate agent an attractive prospect and see what this career can offer you.
+The Pros of Becoming a Real Estate Agent in New YLet'sbroker'set's look at why people find becoming a real estate agent attractive and see what this career can offer you.

-You’ll spend long hours on weekends to show properties.
+FlexibilYou'llu'll spend long hours on weekends to show properties.

-That means, on weekdays, you can spend more time with your family or children and by working around your real estate schedule.
+That means, on weekdays, you can spend more time with your family or children by working around your real estate schedule.

 Virtually Unlimited Income Potential